 Foreign Investment Risk: Securities issued by foreign entities involve risks not associated with U.S. investments.
 These risks include additional taxation, political, economic, social or diplomatic instability, and the above-mentioned possibility of changes in foreign currency exchange rates.
-There may also be less publiclyavailable information about a foreign issuer.
+There may also be less publicly-available information about a foreign issuer.
 Such risks may be magnified with respect to securities of issuers in frontier emerging markets.
 Emerging and Frontier Market Risk: Emerging and frontier market securities involve certain risks, such as exposure to economies less diverse and mature than that of the United States or more established foreign markets.
 Economic or political instability may cause larger price changes in emerging or frontier market securities than in securities of issuers based in more developed foreign countries.
+The smaller size and lower levels of liquidity in emerging markets, as well as other factors, contribute to greater volatility.
+Because of this volatility, this Portfolio is better suited for long-term investors.